What Even Is an 'AI Engineer'? — 425 JDs and One Reader's Comment Later

 TL;DR

-49% of Software Engineer JDs already ask for GenAI.
-After scanning 425 fresh AI Engineer JDs, the role splits cleanly: 64% is backend engineers calling LLM APIs, 36% is agentic systems work.
+49% of Software Engineer JDs already mention AI/ML.
+After scanning 425 fresh AI Engineer JDs, the role splits in two: every posting requires LLM integration, but only 36% require agentic systems on top.
 The label is doing more work than the boundary deserves — and the market knows it (less than 5% of JDs disclose salary).

 A reader left a comment on my AI-vs-ML Engineer breakdown last week that I couldn't stop thinking about: